juliocloud/nodejsCourse/README.md

 - Everytime someone tries to access our server on the 3000 port, our arrow function will be called.
 This is called a *requisition*.
 That's why we have the req and res parameters inside the function.
 ---

-## Express
+# Express

 With the presence of the express framework, we can make things less complicated.
+With the simple snippet below, we are starting a server, receiving requests and listening to them in the 3000 port.

     const express = require('express')
     const app = express()

     app.use('/', (req, res, next) => {

-        //This is a middlewares
+        //This is a middleware
         //We'll pass this function as the listener to our requests
         //Usually, here, we pass the routes of our project as the listeners

     })
     app.listen(3000)

+- 'use' is a method from app that indicates that every request (whether it's a GET or POST request) will be handled by this middleware.
+Whenever someone access the route '/' it will be handled by this middleware.

+If we want to specify a type of request for teh middleware, we'll pass it as the method to app.

+    app.get('/getusers', (req, res) => {
+        res.send(
+            //Here we'll send the users back to whoever is making the GET request )
+    })

+    app.post('/createuser', (req, res) => {
+        //Here we'll hadle with a user creation
+    })